m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 This buddy checking step can continue up the tree, aggregating as much as possible.
 For example, imagine requesting 1 memory unit above, and then freeing it.
 We would have to subdivide the chunks all the way down to 1, but then could build them all the way back up to 64 on free.

 The reason that the chunks are powers of two is so that the addresses of budding only differs by one bit.
-For example, if my buddy and I are both 4 units long, and my starting address is 0x000, my buddy’s starting address will be 0x100.
+For example, if my buddy and I are both 4 units long, and my starting address is 0x000, my buddy's starting address will be 0x100.
 This helps make computation easier.

 Because the buddy allocator has granularity of powers of two, there will be some internal fragmentation using the buddy allocator.
 This is a problem because there are a lot of data structures in the Linux kernel that are not close to powers of 2 in size.
 For example, the task struct used to represent processes/threads is 1.7Kb.